Mets–Yankees rivalry: 2009–2019: New stadiums

 In September 2017, due to Hurricane Irma, the Tampa Bay Rays had their series with the Yankees relocated to Citi Field.
-In reaction to a home run hit by Yankees third baseman Todd Frazier, Mets fan Gary Dunaier was caught on camera with a stern face and gesturing a thumbs down to protest the Yankees success.
+In reaction to a home run hit by Yankees third baseman Todd Frazier, Mets fan Gary Dunaier was caught on camera with a stern face and gesturing a thumbs down to protest the Yankees' success.
 The video of the incident went viral and Frazier and the Yankees would later adopt the thumbs down gesture as a rallying cry celebration to close out their season and during their playoff run.
 During the following off-season, Frazier would sign with the Mets.

 The 2018 season marked the first time since 1992 that both the Mets and the Yankees had new managers to start the season.
 The Yankees parted ways with Joe Girardi after they lost in the 2017 ALCS to the eventual champion Houston Astros, and was replaced as skipper with 2003 ALCS hero Aaron Boone; Mets manager Terry Collins announced his retirement and moved into the team's front office after the season ended.
 Mickey Callaway, former pitching coach for the Cleveland Indians, took over as Mets manager.
-Eventually after new Mets ownership took charge, former Yankees manager Buck Showalter was hired as the new Mets manager for the 2021 season.
-Both teams were in first place for much of the season with the Mets eventually losing down the stretch and relinquishing their divisional top spot.
-Nonetheless, both teams did make the playoffs; with the Mets losing to the San Diego Padres in the wild card round and the Yankees, though defeating the Cleveland Indians in the divisional round, eventually losing to the Houston Astros in the ALCS.

-After Yankees outfielder Aaron Judge went into free agency, accusations of collusion emerged when the Mets did not pursue Judge in free agency and thus reduced demand and a potential final dollar amount in a contract for him.
-After an MLB investigation, the accusations of collusion were not found to be true.